This post may contain affiliate links. Please read our disclosure policy.

-- Potatoes: The best potatoes to use when making mashed potatoes are starchy, Yukon Gold is my favorite as they get really nice and fluffy.
+- Potatoes: The best potatoes to use when making mashed potatoes are starchy potatoes.
+Yukon Gold is a favorite as they get really nice and fluffy.
 Avoid waxy potatoes like fingerlings and reds.

 - Garlic: Garlic is an easy way to add a burst of flavor to this side dish.

 - Olive oil: Use extra virgin olive oil for the best flavor and texture.
 The oil replaces the need for any milk or butter so that the mashed potatoes are plant based and yet still luxuriously creamy.

 - Thyme: Use both fresh and dried thyme to add a great earthy freshness and works great with the garlic.

 How to make mashed potatoes with olive oil

 - Place the potatoes and garlic in a pot or salted boiling water.

 - Cook the potatoes until they are fork tender.
 Then you can drain the liquid but keep some if needed to soften the mixter later.

 - Mash the potatoes with the rest of the ingredients.

 - Adjust the seasoning or add more olive oil or starchy cooking water to reach your desired consistency.